1946 Indianapolis 500: Tuesday May 28

 The deadline for qualifications was set at sundown (8:08 p.m.) on Tuesday May 28.
 When the day opened, six spots were left open in the field.
-Tony Bettenhausen withdrew his previously-qualified car due to a broken crankshaft.
+Tony Bettenhausen withdrew his previously qualified car due to a broken crankshaft.
 He would re-qualify a new car to be the fastest driver of the day.

 During a practice run, Caracciola, in one of the Thorne Engineering Specials, lost control and crashed in turn two.
 He was thrown from the machine, which was badly damaged.
 Caracciola was seriously injured, and rushed to the hospital.
 After his release from the hospital, track owner Tony Hulman invited Caracciola to recuperate at his home in Terre Haute.

 Danny Kladis was the first driver to complete a run during the afternoon, at a relatively slow pace of 118.890 mph.
 He slipped down the standings as the day progressed, but his speed would hold up and he barely held on to qualify 33rd.
 Late in the afternoon, Charles Van Acker completed his required four laps at an average of 115.666 mph to fill the field at 33 cars.
 Buddy Rusch was now "on the bubble", the slowest car in the field.
 Steve Truchan was the next car out, but he pulled into the pits after only three laps.

 Just minutes before sundown, three cars took to the track in an effort to bump their way into the field.
 Tony Bettenhausen, Billy Devore and George Connor all took to the track at the same time in order to make it in before the deadline.
 Bettenhausen earned a new spot in the field after withdrawing his previous car.
 Connor and Devore bumped Buddy Rusch and Charles Van Acker, respectively.
-One final car, Freddy Winnai made a last-ditch effort to make the field, but the car quit before completing a lap.
+One final car, Freddie Winnai made a last-ditch effort to make the field, but the car quit before completing a lap.